ITsPorky/Character-Generation-API/README.md

 All SOurce files are within the `src` directory. `src` contains the files responsible for the generation, drawing and utils of the API.

-# Dungeon-Cards / The Land of Zenethia

-A RPG based Character generator with stats, general information, weapons, abilities and with a 32x32 pixel sprite portrait.

-## Lore

-### Pre-Pre Lore

-Before the War:

-### Pre Lore

-The War:

-### Current Lore

-After the War:

-## Lands

-There are 3 main Isles, consisting of 2 Upper Isles and the Lower Isle.

-### Upper Isles:

-North West Isle: Zenaria or Xanaria
-North East Isle: Zenethia or Xanethia

-### Lower Isle:

-South Isle: Zarkus

 # Ideas and Thoughts for the Project

 ## To Do List/ Features to implement: